 The Passaic YouthBuild program works with thirty-three (33) 16-24 year old opportunity youth annually on making positive gains in their life and the lives of their family and community.
 Passaic YouthBuild members participate in educational instruction in the core subject areas of Math, Science, Social Studies, and Language Arts, with a goal of sitting for and successfully passing the General Equivalency Exam.
 Passaic YouthBuild members are also trained in construction fundamentals, learning carpentry skills and building techniques with a goal of NCCER Certification.

-In 2013, fifteen (15) Passaic YouthBuild students successfully earned their high school equivalency diploma.
-Twenty-seven (27) students successfully acquired NCCER credentialing.
-Five (5) students were accepted into post-secondary schools.
-Fifteen (15) students obtained sustainable employment.
+In 2014, sixteen (16) Passaic YouthBuild students successfully earned their high school equivalency diploma.
+Twenty-three (23) students successfully acquired NCCER credentialing.

 Passaic YouthBuild Brochures are available, please click on the link for English or Spanish.

 Are you interested in joining Passaic YouthBuild?

 If you would like to learn more about positions available, please visit our jobs/volunteer page or send questions to our Passaic YouthBuild Program Director.